owenparsons/owenparsons.github.io/_pages/cv.md

 Education
 ======
-* BSc in Physics and Philosophy, Unievrsity of Bristol, 2009
+* BSc in Physics and Philosophy, University of Bristol, 2009
 * MSc in Experimental Psychology, University of Sussex, 2012
 * PhD in Cognitive Neuroscience, University of Cambridge, 2019

 Employment and Secondments
 ======